pegasystems/pega-helm-charts/charts/backingservices/README.md

 # BackingServices Helm chart

-A backing service is a module from Pega Infinity platform which can be deployed independently `as a Service`.
+A backing service is a feature from Pega Infinity platform which can be deployed as an independent service module.
 For example `Search and Reporting Service` or `SRS` is a backing service which can replace the embedded search feature from Pega Infinity Platform and can be provisioned independently and configured as an external service providing search capabilities with one or more Pega Infinity environments.

 The backingservices chart supports deployment options for `Search and Reporting Service` (abbreviated as SRS).
 A backing service may be configured with one or more Pega deployments.
 These backing services should be deployed in their own namespace and may be shared across multiple Pega Infinity environments.